-Regular scarifying is a great way to remove dead grass and moss build up (thatch) from your lawn to help your growing grass thrive.
+Regular scarifying is a great way to remove dead grass and moss buildup (thatch) from your lawn to help your growing grass thrive.
 Scarifying can be done using a rake or an electric scarifier.
-Following this process your lawn will look infinitely worse but within weeks your grass will start to become greener thicker and healthier.
+Following this process, your lawn will look infinitely worse, but within weeks your grass will start to become greener, thicker and healthier.
 When overseeding your lawn, scarifying also helps to loosen up the top layer of soil so your new seed will embed well.

-For an ornamental lawn you can mow at 10-20mm but hold back on mowing in heatwave / drought conditions and when temperatures drop below 10 degrees.
+For an ornamental lawn, you can mow at 10-20mm but hold back on mowing in heatwave / drought conditions and when temperatures drop below 10 degrees.
 You should also mow on the highest setting of your mower for your first and last mow of the season.
-For in between season mows always use the 1/3 mowing rule (don’t mow more than 1/3 of your current lawn height).
+For in-between-season mows, always use the 1/3 mowing rule (don’t mow more than 1/3 of your current lawn height).
 For more tips on how to mow your lawn, click here.

 Stripe for success

-There isn’t a huge science to striping your lawn – your lawn appears ‘striped’ because it has been pushed in different directions and the suns reflection causes these directions to appear as two different colours!
+There isn’t a huge science to striping your lawn, but the process is an important part of how to care for a fine lawn.
+It appears ‘striped’ because it has been pushed in different directions, and the sun's reflection causes these directions to appear as two different colours!
 There are various ways to achieve this look, but the best way is to invest in a lawnmower with a rear roller.
-This pushes the grass back and fourth to create the striped look.
-Unfortunately, having a rear roller on your lawnmower doesn’t make you an expert ‘striper’ right away, but with a bit of practice on your pivots you should be able to stripe just like the professionals!
+This pushes the grass back and forth to create the striped look.
+Unfortunately, having a rear roller on your lawnmower doesn’t make you an expert ‘striper’ right away, but with some practice on your pivots, you should be able to stripe just like the professionals!
 You can find our tips on how to stripe your lawn here.